volunteeringdata/data-model/version/README.md

 # Volunteering and Social Action Ontology Versions

-This directory holds snapshots of the volunteering data model (v1, v2...).
+This directory holds snapshots of the volunteering data model.

 Images have been generated using the [WebVOWL](https://github.com/VisualDataWeb/WebVOWL) ontology visualisation tool.

-Queries used for visualisation are in the `query` folder.

 Each version also corresponds to a tagged git commit.

 ## Version 1

-Basic modelling of volunteer-involving organisations and volunteering activities.
+Basic modelling of volunteer-involving organisations and volunteering activities ([v1](https://github.com/openvolunteering/data-model/tree/v1)).

 ## Version 2